Author: John Davies

 When you think about security, most of us (rightly) think about the protection of people as the priority.
-You can replace things, but not people and security needs to put human life first.
+You can replace things, but not people, and security needs to put human life first.

-Having said that, property is also important, and its loss can threaten livelihoods and even people’s lives (think about medical equipment for example), so it is still highly important too!
+Having said that, the property is also important, and its loss can threaten livelihoods and even people’s lives (think about medical equipment for example), so it is still highly important too!

 TDSi’s systems have always been designed to protect people and assets, the two often being inextricably linked.
 Modern integrated security systems take this a step further by ensuring people and assets are all protected by connected systems, be this checking the safety of a facility or ensuring items aren’t moved or removed without authorisation.

 Radio-frequency identification (RFID) tags are a popular and reliable way of keeping track of assets.
 In theory, they can be attached to any item, from vital medical systems to IT devices and even livestock.

 The tags attached to beef cattle’s ears, for example, use RFID technology to track the origin and movement of livestock, as well as tracking them down if they are removed or escape from their owner’s property.
 When a cow goes off for slaughter the butcher has a record of exactly where the beef has come from, right back to the farm.